 Most buyers need a loan to purchase a home, and they make their offer contingent on obtaining that loan.
 In considering whether to accept the offer, a prudent seller is going to demand full details for the loan the buyer is intending to get.
 The includes some loan details and refers to the Pre-Qualification Form that includes additional information as well as contact information for the buyer’s-choice lender who is generating the Pre-Qualification document.

-The AAR Pre-Qualification form indicates the type of loan that you have applied for and, most important, the steps the lender has taken to determine that you are qualified to make the purchase.
-The boxes checked on this form could reflect a minimum investigation by the lender – really not good – could result in an outright rejection.
+The AAR Pre-Qualification form indicates the type of loan that you have applied for and, most important, the preliminary steps the lender has taken to determine that you are qualified to make the purchase.
+The boxes checked on this form could reflect a minimum investigation by the lender – if really not good – could result in an outright rejection.
 But even if the “Pre-qual” reflects extensive investigation, a good listing agent is going to call that lender and ask some questions to get a “feel” for the true quality and extensiveness of that work.
 A weak “pre-qual” almost assures a declined offer.
 Have your lender do the work and be prepared to give you a solid, honest report.

 If real, have a huge advantage, but a good listing agent is going to require that the buyer provide evidence that he/she has the cash with what’s referred to as a “Proof of Funds” (POF).
 Most commonly this is a letter from an officer of the financial institution holding the funds testifying that the buyer has the cash to complete the purchase.
 A good listing agent is going to call the source of that POF to confirm that the cash will definitely be available by the COE date.